 For more information, contact firstname.lastname@example.org.

-New York Center for Photographic Art announces a photography call for artists for Liquids 2017, about liquid, liquids, and liquidity.
+New York Center for Photographic Art announces a call for artists for Wandering Curves 2017, the curve changes everything.

 For more information, contact email@example.com.